Home

 The following simple strategies are suggestions that can make a significant difference in helping your child become a good reader:

-First, always provide verbally stimulating real-life experiences for her.
+First, always provide verbally stimulating real-life experiences for them.
 And here’s how ...

 • Without a doubt, one of the best things you can do is read with your child every day.